rmnydv82/M365-Cloud-Group-Copy-Tool/README.md

 1. Download the tool.
 2. Open PowerShell.
 3. Run the PowerShell script.
-4. Authenticate using your Microsoft 365 administrator account.
+4. Authenticate using your Microsoft 365 administrator account via graph.
 5. Select or enter the source user.
 6. Select or enter the destination user.
-7. Review the group memberships.
+7. Review and select the group memberships.
 8. Start the copy operation.

 ## Important